 About Dr. Hardy

-Visit Dr. Hardy's financial empowerment site at www.veronicahardy.com.
+Also visit Dr. Hardy's financial empowerment website at www.veronicahardy.com